MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/supported-languages.md

----
+--
-title: "Supported languages in Dynamics 365 Customer Service Insights | Microsoft Docs"
+title: "Supported languages in Dynamics 365 Customer Service Insights"
-description: "Find out which languages are supported in Dynamics 365 Customer Service Insights."
+description: "Identify and configure language support in Dynamics 365 Customer Service Insights."
 keywords: ""
-ms.date: 08/10/2019
+ms.date: 01/07/2020
 ms.service:
   - dynamics-365-ai
 ms.topic: article
-author: m-hartmann
+author: iaanw
-ms.author: mhart
+ms.author: iawilt
 manager: shellyha
 ---

 # Supported languages for Customer Service Insights

-The languages shown in the product is based on the language preferences on your computer and your browser settings.
-This article lists supported languages for Dynamics 365 Customer Service Insights and details on how to update the language preferences.
-In addition, it explains the language support for case grouping as topics using artificial intelligence.
+Dynamics 365 Customer Service Insights supports a number of languages.
+This topic lists the available languages and provides support for changing the language, grouping cases based on language, and how and what content is translated.

 ## Languages for Customer Service Insights